ofentse-grower/TheGalaxyGallery/README.md

 # TheGalaxyGallery
 A Gallery of images from Nasa's Api.
-This p
+This project demonstrate consuming an external API